jamesabel/yadd/README.md

 # Make your own yadda-yadda

 `yadd` has several parameters, most of which are dependent on the usage model.
-You may want to consider writing your own function that calls yadda with the parameters most appropriate for your usage.
+You may want to consider writing your own function that calls `yadd` with the parameters most appropriate for your usage.

 Example: